 Midnight Sun Festival

-Another idea for what to do in Alaska in June is to join the Midnight Sun Festival in Fairbanks, celebrating the summer solstice.
-You’ll find yourself partying well past midnight, bathed in golden light.
+Another idea for what to do in Alaska in June is to attend the Midnight Sun Festival in Fairbanks, which celebrates the summer solstice.
+You’ll party well past midnight, bathed in golden light.

 - Special Events: From food stalls to live performances, this festival is filled with activities for everyone.